hotwired-laravel/turbo-laravel/README.md

 @endif
 ```

-Hopefully, you can see how this can be powerful when it comes to reusing views.
+I hope you can see how powerful this can be to reusing views.

 <a name="broadcasting"></a>
 ### Broadcasting Turbo Streams Over WebSockets With Laravel Echo